 Some incision lines resulting from breast lift are concealed in the natural breast contours; however, others are visible on the breast surface.
 Incision lines are long-lasting, but in most cases will fade and significantly improve over time.

 Sutures are layered deep within the breast tissue to create and support the newly shaped breasts.
 Sutures, skin adhesives and/or surgical tape may be used to close the skin.

 The final results of your breast lift will appear over the next few months as breast shape and position continue to settle.
-Incision lines are permanent, but will continue to fade over time.
+Incision lines are long-lasting, but will continue to fade over time.